gregmarine/ByGregMarine.com/Blog/src/2024/03/19_birthday-eve.md

 I wanted to go back to sleep.
 I still had plenty of time to sleep before I needed to get up.
 That's when I felt God call me to pray.
 This has been happening more frequently of late.
 I wake up in the middle of the night and a specific person or situation would be on my heart.
 I then pray until I fall back to sleep.
 Today was a bit different.
 This time, I did not go back to sleep.
 What I was being called to pray over has been on my heart all day.
 So I have continued to pray for it all day.

 This call to action type of prayer is new to me.
 It isn't unusual for me to pray in general.
 But these callings have been intense!
+Especially today; which included that nose bleed...hehehe As I was praying in that wee hour of the morning, I also felt called to be still and silent.
+In that stillness, I was led to Matthew 17:14-21.

+The rest of the day has been quite the spiritual journey.
+I won't go into it much here.
+I'm actually still processing some of it.
+But some of it I included in my devotional reflection journal.
+Especially the one Chérie and I are doing together.
+And part of that one inspired today's Vitamin G post.